 The rapid eLearning tools are coming along in these regards, but it’s still not easy to provide great mobile-first experiences without some significant reworking.

 Float is on the case here.
-Our development team is actively researching methods, tips and tricks to enhance your workflow in order to ultimately produce better learning content using the tools you already know.
+Our development team is actively researching methods, tips, and tricks to enhance your workflow in order to ultimately produce better learning content using the tools you already know.

-If you are using Adobe Captivate to produce your eLearning content and want to move the materials to mobile, follow these tips to help produce a much better experience for your audience.
+If you are using Adobe Captivate to produce your eLearning content and want to move the materials to mobile, follow these tips to help create a much better experience for your audience.
 They’ll thank you!

 First, for some design changes…

 We must remember that the core user experience for mobile is one of the short sessions and repeated use.

 Putting all the learning content into one monolithic module is counter to this design approach.

 Instead of 5-6 learning objectives in one considerable experience, why not restructure the content to be 5-6 10-minute modules?